benbraou/flex-layout-wiki/API-Overview.md

 |  fx-align          | `start|baseline|center|end`                                             |
 |  fx-fill           |                                                                         |

-> This API expects their elements to inside a DOM container which is itself using the Layout API for containers.
+> These directives affect the layout and size of the host element.
+Note the API expects their elements to inside a DOM container which is itself using the Layout API for containers.

 #### API for any element: